microsoft/vcpkg-docs/vcpkg/users/assetcaching.md

 ## Sources

-The `<rw>` parameter is optional and common to most of the sources described below.
-It controls access permisions for the specific source and accpets the values `read`, `write`, or `readwrite` (defaults to `read`).
+The `<rw>` parameter is optional and common to most sources described below.
+It controls access permissions for the specific source and accepts the values `read`, `write`, or `readwrite` (defaults to `read`).

 ### `clear`